Everything PR News

 ai and crisis management challenges building infrastructure at a firm

-That model is now incomplete — and the gap is widening.
+That model is now incomplete.
+The gap is widening.

 The New York Times investigation into Terakeet exposed one version of the old model failing: covert search displacement, run quietly, undone the moment it was documented.
-But the more important failure is harder to see, and most brands are exposed to it.
+The more important failure is harder to see — and most brands are exposed to it.

 When a crisis hits today, it does not stay in the news cycle.
-Within hours it is reflected by the AI tools — ChatGPT, Claude, Gemini, Perplexity, Google's AI Overviews — and folded into the answer those tools give when anyone asks about the company.
-A customer, an investor, a regulator, a recruit.
+Within hours it is reflected by the AI tools — ChatGPT, Claude, Gemini, Perplexity, Google AI Overviews — and folded into the answer those tools give when anyone asks about the company.
+A customer.
+An investor.
+A regulator.
+A recruit.
 Increasingly, they do not read ten headlines and form a view.
 They read one composed answer that has formed the view for them.

-And that answer updates on its own — no reporter to call, no journalist to persuade.
+And the answer updates on its own.
+No reporter to call.
+No journalist to persuade.

 A placed statement, a CEO interview, a strong news cycle — these still matter.
-But they no longer reach the surface where the damage compounds.
+They no longer reach the surface where the damage compounds.
 An AI tool does not register that a company issued a statement.
 It weighs which sources are authoritative and consistent.
-If the credible, well-structured information about a company is thin and the negative coverage is dense, the answer will reflect that, however sharp the press response was.
+If the credible, well-structured information about a company is thin and the negative coverage is dense, the answer will reflect that — however sharp the press response.

 Displacement cannot fix it either.
 That is the Terakeet lesson: you cannot bury a source the tool still reads.